 We recognize that homeschooling can allow for customized teaching methods, curricula, and learning environments that may differ from “traditional” education models.
 Our comprehensive, individual review process is designed to accommodate unique backgrounds as long as we can assess core academic factors in our review of credentials.

-Your homeschool transcript can take any form as long as we can determine 1) how you completed the recommended high school course work and 2) how you were graded, assessed, or considered to have “mastered” content to move on in your chosen curriculum.
+Your homeschool transcript can take any form as long as we can determine 1) how you completed our recommended high school classes and 2) how you were graded, assessed, or considered to have “mastered” content to move on in your chosen curriculum.
 If you did not follow a traditional academic calendar or age-based instruction, if you were not assessed using traditional letter or percentile grades, or if you have otherwise customized your homeschool experience so that something other than a traditional transcript with courses and grades is necessary to understand your college preparation, we encourage you to include with your application a description of the learning environment, a list of courses and brief statement about course content, and an explanation of how your content-mastery was assessed.

 Be sure to reference information for dual/concurrent enrollment applicants if you are using college enrollment as your homeschool curriculum (i.e., completing community college work as your junior/senior year equivalent).